balena-io/docs/pages/development/local-mode.md

 <img src="/img/local-mode/local-mode-diagram.png" width="100%">

 In order to use local mode on a device:
-* You must have [resin-cli tool](https://docs.resin.io/tools/cli/) on your workstation
+* You must have the [resin CLI](https://docs.resin.io/tools/cli/) on your workstation.
 * The device must be running resinOS v2.0 or higher with supervisor v4.0 or higher.
 * The device must be running a [development][development] variant of the OS.
 If you try to use a production variant, you will not be able to use local mode.
 The production devices have SSH and the Docker socket locked down, both of which are needed for the local mode feature.
 * Local mode must be enabled through the dashboard.
 To use local mode on a development device, click on the small *Actions* dropdown at the top right of the device page and select *Enable Local Mode*.